-33 Litigation
+32 Litigation

 The Company had received a penalty notice from National Highways Authority of India (NHAI) levying a penalty of Rs.1,031.00 Lakhs for delay in completion of First Periodic Maintenance of the Project which was subsequently enhanced by CAG to Rs.2,344.00 Lakhs.
+The penalty levied by NHAI was disputed by the Company and same was referred to Independent Engineer (IE) for amicable resolution as per the provisions of the Concession Agreement (CA).

-NHAI had subsequently deducted Rs.1,078.62 Lakhs as penalty and damages while releasing 18th Annuity in March 2018 and from 22nd Annuity an amount of Rs.
-1,430.48 Lakhs with further deduction of an amount of Rs.197.90 Lakhs from 25th Annuity towards non-fulfilment of O&M Obligations and non-curing of deficiencies in the time specified in Service Concession Agreement (CA) which is considered recoverable in the opinion of the management.
+NHAI had subsequently deducted Rs.1,078.62 Lakhs as penalty and damages while releasing 18th Annuity in March 2018.
+NHAI, during the previous financial year ended March 31, 2020 while remitting the amount of 22nd Annuity has further deducted an amount of Rs.
+1,430.48 Lakhs by stating that damages are towards delay in taking up periodical maintenance of project highway.

-The Company had invoked Arbitration proceedings against NHAI in respect of the dispute on applicability of carrying out periodic maintenance (overlay work) of the road project once in every five years in the Concession Agreement.
+The Company vide its letter dated December 7, 2017 had invoked Arbitration proceedings against NHAI in respect of the dispute on applicability of carrying out periodic maintenance (overlay work) of the road project once in every five years in the Concession Agreement.
+Both the Company and NHAI had appointed their Nominee Arbitrators and Indian Council of Arbitration has appointed the Chairman of the Arbitral Tribunal pursuant to the Order of the Hon'ble High Court of Delhi, New Delhi dated November 02, 2018.
 On January 14, 2020, the Hon'ble Tribunal had pronounced the award wherein it had not agreed with the contention of the Company that overlay is to be carried out as and when the roughness index exceeds 2000 mm/km and had held that the Company has to carry out overlay irrespective of the condition of the road.
 In view of the finding, the Tribunal has directed the Company to commence second overlay work with effect from April 01, 2020 and complete by December 31, 2020 and also complete the third overlay work by April 01, 2025.
-The NHAI has challenged the award before the Hon'ble High Court of Delhi with regard to extending the timeline to commence and complete the second overlay work and third overlay work stating that such concession is not in accordance with Concession Agreement.
+The NHAI has challenged the award before the Hon'ble High Court of Delhi with regard to extending the time line to commence and complete the second overlay work and third overlay work stating that such concession is not inaccordance with Concession Agreement.

 The Arbitral Tribunal had further directed NHAI to refund the amount of Rs.1,078.62 Lakhs which was wrongly deducted from the annuity along with interest @12% p.a. from the date of deduction.
 The Arbitral Tribunal has also directed NHAI to pay Rs.30.00 Lakhs towards costs of litigation and the entire amount of fee paid to the Arbitrators by the Company on behalf of NHAI.
-NHAI had challenged the award with regard to directions for refund of amount before the Hon'ble High Court of Delhi.
+NHAI has challenged the award with regard to directions for refund of amount before the Hon'ble High Court of Delhi.
+The Company, in the absence of acceptance of claims by NHAI has not recognized the interest and the cost of litigation as recoverable in terms of its accounting policy.